meteor/react-packages/packages/react-meteor-data/README.md

 #### `useTracker(reactiveFn, deps, skipUpdate)` or `useTracker(reactiveFn, skipUpdate)`

 You may optionally pass a function as a second or third argument.
-The `skipUpdate` function can evaluate the return value of `reactiveFn` for changes, and control re-renders in sensitive cases. *Note:* This is not meant to be used iwth a deep compare (even fast-deep-equals), as in many cases that may actually lead to worse performance than allowing React to do it's thing.
+The `skipUpdate` function can evaluate the return value of `reactiveFn` for changes, and control re-renders in sensitive cases. *Note:* This is not meant to be used with a deep compare (even fast-deep-equals), as in many cases that may actually lead to worse performance than allowing React to do it's thing.
 But as an example, you could use this to compare an `updatedAt` field between updates, or a subset of specific fields, if you aren't using the entire document in a subscription.
 As always with any optimization, measure first, then optimize second.
 Make sure you really need this before implementing it.

 Arguments: